 - Search by Hanging Style: Back-Tab or Pinch Pleat

-Mid-century curtains often have tabs on the backs of the drapes, giving them a pleated look, rather than the rod pocket style that gives curtains a more old-fashioned, scrunched-up look.
-This is probably the top search strategy I used to find modern curtains.
+Mid-century curtains often have tabs on the back.
+This gives them a pleated look, rather than the rod pocket style that gives curtains a more old-fashioned, scrunched-up look.

 - Search by Fabric: Tweed, Wool, Linen

-- Search by Pattern: Starburst, Atomic, Abstract, Geometric, Rounded Squares, Moroccan, Geometric Circles, Overlapping Circles
+- Search by Pattern: Starburst, Atomic, Abstract, Geometric, Rounded Squares, Moroccan, Overlapping Circles

-With the urban industrial look being popular right now, there are curtains available with pretty shapes and patterns that work well in modern homes.
-I found good options when I searched for geometric curtains.
+Curtains with pretty shapes and geometric patterns work well in modern homes.
 Moroccan pattern curtains are sometimes elaborate but sometimes more modern with simple overlapping circles.

 - Search by Color: Turquoise, Orange, Yellow

 Some colors just feel retro, and for me those colors are turquoise, orange and yellow.
-Drapes and curtains in these colors, especially with a tweed material, tend to fit right into a mid-century home.
-Try searching for a specific color of drapes to find the modern shade that matches your style.
+Drapes and curtains in these colors tend to fit right into a mid-century home.

 Mid-Century Modern Curtains